Did You Know App Store Video Previews Can Affect Mobile Marketing?

-First and foremost, it’s necessary to talk production costs.
-The truth is, creating a proper video that is equally engaging, informative and jaw-dropping is a rather costly and time-consuming endeavor.
-Even if you had opted for the most essential production rule of thumb, project’s budget still grew substantially to be turned a blind eye on.
+First and foremost, it’s necessary to talk about production costs.
+The truth is, creating a proper video that is equally engaging, informative, and jaw-dropping is a rather costly and time-consuming endeavor.
+Even if you had opted for the most essential production rule of thumb, the project’s budget still grew substantially to be turned a blind eye on.

 READ ALSO: Mobile app costs

 Moreover, a high price of video preview making prevents most marketing budgets from conducting A/B testing, which requires a variety of promotional materials based on different content variations.
 With video previewing, you have but one asset most of the time, and if it’s not effective, you spent your money in vain.

 Secondly, nowadays content gets outdated very fast.
 When we speak about video content, it can become out-of-date right on the production stage before even being released.
 While photo assets can be juggled and updated in a jiffy, video production is a way more complex process, which also requires a dedicated expert to manipulate it.

 Thirdly, Apple’s content requirements are harsh.
 Lenient at first, later on, demands regarding photo and video promo materials became pressing.
 Apps that ignore following Cupertino’s recommendations, which are more of a commanding and imperative nature, are sacked from the store by moderators and then forwarded to owners for reconsideration.

 Plus, given these strict video promotion guidelines, the final asset has little creative or entertaining value, which is simply cost-ineffective, especially in comparison to photo materials with much more creative freedom allowed to them by Apple.